tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Start by opening the two CSV files in the [Resources](Activities/01-Ins_Reading_CSVs/Resources) directory, `sales.csv` and `sales_no_header.csv` to show students the format of the data.
 Point out that one file has a header while the other does not.
 Refer back to these files during the demo as needed.

-Next, open `reading_csvs.ipynb` and walk through the following aspects of the code.
+Next, open `reading_csvs.ipynb` and walk through the following aspects of the code with your students.
 Highlight the following in sequential order.

 First, emphasize how to import Pandas.